AdityaGarg8/Apple-Firmware/README.md

 Open terminal and run `sudo modprobe -r brcmfmac && sudo modprobe brcmfmac`.

 It's recommended to install `iwd` package to get a stable WPA2 Wifi connection.
 For Ubuntu run `sudo apt install iwd` to install the package.
+For more details and configuration, visit the [t2linux wiki].

 Wifi should start working.